steventhanna/markdown-pdf/README.md

 The PDF looks great because it is styled by HTML5 Boilerplate.
 What? - Yes!
 Your Markdown is first converted to HTML, then pushed into the HTML5 Boilerplate `index.html`.
 Phantomjs renders the page and saves it to a PDF.
 You can even customise the style of the PDF by passing an optional path to your CSS _and_ you can pre-process your markdown file before it is converted to a PDF by passing in a pre-processing function, for templating.

+### In the Fork
+- LaTeX Support
+- Better styling for exported PDF

 Getting started
 ---